 Inquiries and Complaints

 In compliance with the EU-US and Swiss-US Privacy Shield Principles, CDS commits to respond to inquiries and resolve complaints about your privacy and our collection or use of your Personal Data.
 Note that you have the right to access, correct or delete your Personal Data processed by CDS.
-Any European Union citizen or Swiss individual with inquiries or complaints regarding this Policy and/or his or her Personal Data should first contact the following CDS representative:
+Any European Union resident or Swiss resident with inquiries or complaints regarding this Policy and/or his or her Personal Data should first contact the following CDS representative: